3antozz/dropzone/README.md

 ## Features

-- Secure login with optional Two-Factor Authentication (2FA).
+- Secure Credentials login with NextAuth & optional Two-Factor Authentication (2FA).
-- Visualize all your dropoffs on an interactive map.
+- Google Maps API integration to visualize all your dropoffs on an interactive map.
+- Location search autocomplete, current location with Geolocation API, Marker clustering for better visualization.
 - Search, edit, and manage your dropoff entries.

 ## Technologies Used